haejinjo/nasm-4-layer-study/final-outputs/layer-1-clusters.md

 ### Key questions this chapter answers
 - What's the difference between intrinsic and extrinsic motivation?
+- What are 2 examples each of intrinsic vs extrinsic motivation for exercise?
+- What is an example of an outcome goal and a process goal?
+How do these relate?
 - Why do people go through stages when changing behavior?
 - How do personal factors like self-efficacy affect exercise adherence?
 - What psychological barriers prevent people from exercising consistently?